rajatdua/data-vis/README.md

 # AU 2023 | Data Visualisation Project

-Welcome to Data Visualisation Project by Group 10 of 2023.
-This project provides a holistic view of climate related data over multiple regions in Denmark.
+Welcome to the Data Visualisation Project by Group 10 of Batch 2023.
+This project provides a holistic view of the effects of Trump's tweets on the polling data for US elections.

 ## Members
 1. Barrena Calderón, Andrés